gardener/gardener/docs/usage/openidconnect-presets.md

 ### Disable ClusterOpenIDConnectPreset

 The ClusterOpenIDConnectPreset admission control is enabled by default.
-To disable it use the `--disable-admission-plugins` flag on the gardener-apiserver.
+To disable it, use the `--disable-admission-plugins` flag on the gardener-apiserver.

 For example: